Before you begin

 - Dynatrace NPM module for PaaS to monitor Node.js apps

 Please note that these buildpacks are maintained by the Cloud Foundry Foundation on GitHub.
 If you experience issues with the integration of Dynatrace into these buildpacks or the NPM module, please get in touch with Dynatrace Support.
 The Cloud Foundry integrations are currently considered Beta.

 If you’re using versions of the Java Buildpack or the IBM WebSphere Application Server Liberty Buildpack that were released before Nov 30th, 2016 you’ll need to provide deprecated tenant token credentials.
-Please refer to the respective section on the Cloud Foundry help page.
+Please refer to using earlier Cloud Foundry buildpack versions.